DB2

 Architecture of DB2

-An instance is an environment where DB2 databases run.
-It contains memory allocation, background processes, and configuration settings.
+An instance is a logical environment where databases operate.
+It manages configuration settings, memory allocation, and system resources.

 4. Buffer Pool